bltarkany/liri-node-app/README.md

 4. Make a JavaScript file named `keys.js`.

-* Inside keys.js your file will look like this:
+* Inside keys.js include the following:
+  (this will ensure that your Spotify ID and Secret are kept private)

 ```js
 console.log('this is loaded');